pipewrk/llm-core/OLLAMA_SERVICE.md

 ## API Reference & Usage

+How to initialize the client, call high‑level methods, and handle structured results.

 ### Initialization

 First, ensure your environment variables are set up in a `.env` file.
 The service will automatically pick them up.